-Inflammation: If you’re having frequent trips to the bathroom, loose stools, painful cramping or difficulty with digestion, these are signs that your digestive system is inflamed.
-Fatty stools may also indicate inflammation, since that’s a sign that you’re not digesting fats and probably not producing enough digestive enzymes.
-There could also be a disruption in your bile flow, or a combination of these issues.
+- Inflammation: If you’re having frequent trips to the bathroom, loose stools, painful cramping, or difficulty with digestion, these are signs that your digestive system may be inflamed.
+Fatty stools may also indicate inflammation, since that’s a sign that you’re not digesting fats and probably not producing enough digestive enzymes or have poor bile flow, or a combination of these issues.

 These are just some general ideas you may be able to deduce about the state of your health by examining your poop.
 But let’s get into some more specifics.